sushma110396/kueue-node-capacity-admission/docs/benchmark.md

 This models a realistic burst in which infeasible workloads arrive ahead of runnable workloads and compete for the same ClusterQueue quota.

----

-## Benchmark Results

-The following sections compare the baseline scheduler with the modified scheduler using the representative 30/30 workload mix.
-Results from all workload mixes are summarized in the charts below.

----

-## Representative Result (30 Unschedulable / 30 Runnable)

 ### Baseline Scheduler (Node Feasibility Check Disabled)

 | Metric | Value |